googleapis/sdk-platform-java/coverage-report/README.md

 ### Integration Test Coverage

-In order to view aggregate integration test coverage of GAX in both `gax-java` and `showcase`:
+In order to view aggregate integration test coverage of api-common and GAX in `api-common`, `gax-java` and `showcase`:

 1. At the root of the repository, run `mvn clean verify -DskipUnitTests -DenableTestCoverage -Penable-integration-tests`.
 2. The metrics can be found at `gapic-generator-java/coverage-report/target/site/jacoco-aggregate/index.html`